 (C) Lymph (fluid).

-The fluid “lymph” can be described as a tissue in its own right – in the same way that fluid “blood” can be described as “blood tissue”.
+The fluid “lymph” can be described as tissue in its own right – in the same way that fluid “blood” can be described as “blood tissue.”

-Lymph is a clear fluid that is similar to plasma but contains less protein.
+Lymph is a clear fluid similar to plasma but contains less protein.

-It flows through the lymphatic vessels through the body and includes chemicals and cells whose composition varies according to the location within the body.
+It flows through the body’s lymphatic vessels and includes chemicals and cells whose composition varies according to the location within the body.

-Despite being a fluid, lymph is classified as a connective tissue.
+Despite being fluid, lymph is classified as connective tissue.

 Where in the body are the lymphatic tissues?

 As explained above, there are lymphatic tissues throughout the body.